Queen Mary 2 Voyage

 On the forward end of Deck 11, the Atlantic Room provides a quiet and relaxing lounge for small functions and gatherings, while if you prefer to be pampered the Canyon Ranch Spaclub on Deck 7 has a relaxation lounge and thalassotherapy pool; as well as treatment rooms and access to the fully equipped gym.

 I could keep writing about QM2 for pages and pages; there’s a lot to do aboard the ship!
 Hopefully this review has given you a little snippet into life aboard the ship.
 In my opinion, Queen Mary 2 is a ship like no other.
 A true Ocean Liner, she is a one off design where the little details were well thought out; combining with her large size to create a very special ship.

-The 2016 remastering of the ship has, in my opinion, helped QM2 come of age.
-Her design has been enhanced by thoughtful changes including vibrant new carpeting, a simpler floor plan in several major rooms and an enhanced ambiance.
+The 2016 remastering of the ship has, in my opinion, improved QM2’s interior.
+Her design has been enhanced by thoughtful changes to an already well thought out interior, including vibrant new carpeting, a simpler floor plan in several major rooms and an enhanced ambiance.
 I can’t wait to get back aboard Queen Mary 2 and would rate the experience 10/10!

 Note: I travelled aboard Queen Mary 2 as a guest lecturer Courtesy of Cunard.